kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal
+## 06-12-2025
+- I took a deeper look inside the initial allocations in the OSRE.
+Most of them are done by Constant Strings using a std::string.
+  I guess I should replace them by a null-terminated constexpr char array.
+And all the shader code are stored in static std::strings.
+Not the best idea for buildin shaders.

 ## 06-11-2025
 - I played a little bit with the debug renderer in the OSRE.
 As usual I was not able to concentrate on a dedicated fix ... in the beginning.
 At the end I recognized: I introduced a render path interface, I